clokep/relapse/docs/usage/configuration/config_documentation.md

   `longest_max_lifetime` set.
-Otherwise some rooms might be ignored, even if `allowed_lifetime_min` and `allowed_lifetime_max` are set, because capping a room's policy to these values is done after the policies are retrieved from Synapse's database (which is done using the range specified in a purge job's configuration).
+Otherwise some rooms might be ignored, even if `allowed_lifetime_min` and `allowed_lifetime_max` are set, because capping a room's policy to these values is done after the policies are retrieved from Relapse's database (which is done using the range specified in a purge job's configuration).

 Example configuration: